-11.7 Online Radicalisation and Extremism
+11.8 Online Radicalisation and Extremism

-- We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy DSL) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the headteacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.
+- Wivelsfield Primary School will ensure that all members of the community are made aware of the role of the internet as a tool for radicalisation - We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy DSL) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the headteacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.

-12. Useful Links for Educational Settings
+12.Useful Links for Educational Settings